The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 **3. Maintain Uptime (ABC - Always Be Casting)**\
    Stick to the boss like glue, assuming you meet one and two.
 Do not let your GCD stop spinning.\
 **4. Land Positionals**\
    And then, once you have one through three down, worry about maintaining proper positionals.
+Missing *every single* positional is only a 5% dps loss - much less than mistakes in the aforementioned points.

 - - -